merkatorgis/docker4gis/docs/postgis.md

 ## Getting started

-- Copy the [`templates/postgis`](/templates/postgis) directory into your project's `Docker` directory.
+- Copy the [`templates/postgis`](/templates/postgis) directory into your project's `docker` directory.
-- Rename the `Docker/postgis/schema_name` directory to something that suits your case.
+- Rename the `docker/postgis/schema_name` directory to something that suits your case.
 - The `conf.sh` script in that directory will be run at container start.
 - It calls the `schema.sh` utility, which will run `1.sh` to create version one of your database schema.
 - `1.sh` uses the `pg.sh` utility to run the `create schema` statement.